AbbaAdam1/bike-rental-project/README.md

 ---

 ## Presentation
-A detailed walkthrough of the analysis and recommendations is available here:
+A detailed walkthrough of the analysis and recommendations as well as the graphs produced by my code is available here:
 👉 [Optimizing Bike Share Operations Through Data Analytics (PPT)](presentation/bike_share_analysis.pptx)